HelpMe-Pls/Life-Engineering/Frontend/Frameworks/Remix/Authentication.md

 # OAuth
 - Open Authorization (OAuth) is an open standard for access delegation that a website/application used to define a flow for authenticating with a third party and getting back an access token that can be used to make requests on behalf of the user.
 The most common standard is [OAuth2](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2).
 Single sign-on (SSO) also uses this.
-- It is [recommended](https://github.com/epicweb-dev/web-auth/blob/main/exercises/17.oauth/03.solution.mock/tests/mocks/github.ts) to use a mock service (like [msw](https://mswjs.io)) to develop the OAuth flow (your tests and development environment should be as free from third-party dependencies as possible to improve your productivity, e.g. in case their servers go down or you lose the internet connection,...).
+- When your application relies on external services, you need to have a way to test them without actually using them.
+It is [recommended](https://github.com/epicweb-dev/web-auth/blob/main/exercises/17.oauth/03.solution.mock/tests/mocks/github.ts) to use a mock service (like [msw](https://mswjs.io)) to develop the OAuth flow (your tests and development environment should be as free from third-party dependencies as possible to improve your productivity, e.g. in case their servers go down or you lose the internet connection,...).
 A typical flow using OAuth may look like:
 	1. The user clicks "login with provider".
 	2. The server redirects the user to the provider (and *sets a cookie to keep track* of the user so we remember them when they come back).
 	3. The user authenticates with the provider.